shakahl/LibreAutomate-C-Sharp/Other/DocFX/_doc/editor/Compared with QM2.md

 Autepad is free and open-source.
 Its open-source automation library can be used in other programs too.

-Autepad can run on Windows 7-10 with .NET runtime 5.
+Autepad can run on Windows 7-11 with .NET runtime.
 More info [here](xref:index).

 The program and library are still unfinished.
 The most important parts are finished and can be used, but some classes and functions can be changed in the future, which can break your scripts, clear settings, etc.